 Where to Stay in Cheddar Gorge

 Cheddar is a small and walkable village, and the perfect place to base yourself in the Mendips for some wonderful walks.
-Dan and I stayed downtown in this basic and cheap Airbnb and we were happy with our choice.
+Dan and I stayed downtown in a basic and cheap Airbnb and we were happy with our choice.
 I recommend that you also stay in downtown Cheddar, to enjoy access to all the walks and restaurants.

 - The Bath Arms ($$): This is where I would stay next time I visit Cheddar.
 A lovely pub and hotel very close to downtown Cheddar Gorge (it was right next to the Airbnb we stayed in so we ate there twice).
 The restaurant is delicious and I was so pleased to find it has a ton of gluten free options including gluten free fish and chips.

 What Else is There to do in Cheddar Gorge?